How the California Public Records Act Actually Works

 Where can I find police reports in California?

-What are the procedures to obtain California vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain California vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in California are maintained by the state Department of Health or Vital Statistics.
-Standard fees: Direct cost of duplication only (no staff time charges for most requests); elect.
+Standard fees: Direct cost of duplication only (no staff time charges for most requests); electronic copies are typically less expensive than paper certified copies.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.

 What is the school district and performance data for California?